aaronsaray/aaronsaray.com/content/blog/the-very-bad-things-that-javascript-can-do-part-2.markdown

 var f = document.forms[1];
 ```

-OK, but lets just say its distracting to the visitor when the form is submitting.
+OK, but let's just say its distracting to the visitor when the form is submitting.
 It takes them away from what they're doing – of course they're going to report it.
 Well, we can force the form to be ajax, and then submit.

 ```javascript
 f.onsubmit = function() {